jerryaoverton/fedex-api-hackathon-2020/README.md

 **The Hack:** The [FedEx APIs](https://www.fedex.com/en-ca/resources-tools/api.html) allow the bots to make deliveries and accept FedEx tokens.
 The tokens (supported by an ecosystem of large and small businesses) fund startups.
 The startups are an engine for growth.

-**Potential Impact:** The bots become self-owning infrastructure that powers a small business ecosystem.
+**Potential Impact:** The bots become self-owning infrastructure that powers a business ecosystem.
 The ecosystem generates block chain data that allow for new [FedEx APIs](https://www.fedex.com/en-ca/resources-tools/api.html).

 **Watch the overview video...**